dsmyda/Janet/README.md

 2. Supply a read-only connection
 3. Restrict who has access to OpenQuery's APIs

-### Smallest Preload
+### Smallest Synthesis

-It's recommended that you preload subsets of your database schema to answer specific and/or frequent questions.
+It's recommended that you synthesize subsets of your database schema to answer specific and/or frequent questions.
 This reduces the size of the prompt sent to OpenAI, which will save you money and improve the accuracy of the results.

 ## HTTP API

-### POST /api/preload
+### POST /api/synthesize

-Load and cache a subset of your database schema.
+Digest and cache a subset of your database schema.

 OpenQuery will fetch tables matching the filters.
-The ddl will be saved to disk and can be used when calling `/api/question`.
+The results will be saved to disk and can be referenced when calling `/api/question`.
 See `/api/question` for more details.

 Request Body